deric/puppet-mesos/README.md

  - `zookeeper` - Zookeeper URL string (which keeps track of current Mesos master)
  - `work_dir` - directory for storing task's temporary files (default: `/tmp/mesos`)
- - `env_var` - slave's execution environment variables, if you are using Java, you might need e.g.:
+ - `env_var` - slave's execution environment variables - a Hash, if you are using Java, you might need e.g.:

 ```puppet